2022-23 Video Contest!

 TIPS FOR STUDENTS

 - Feel free to think outside the box!
 In our past contests, we’ve awarded prizes to videos in a variety of genres, including serious video essays, animation, comedy sketches, and even an original music performance.
 Find what you do best and go for it!

 - Don’t forget the 1-3 minute time requirement.
 Videos that are under 1 minute or over 3 minutes will be disqualified.

-- Don’t wait until the last minute to submit your video.
-It takes time to upload a video to YouTube, and that time could be the difference between meeting the deadline and missing it.
+- Don’t wait until the last minute to submit.
+It takes time to upload a video, and that time could be the difference between meeting the deadline and missing it.

 We look forward to watching your video.
 Good luck!